runrig-coop/hedgerows/index.md

 > The general rule of law is, that the noblest of human productions — knowledge,
 > truths ascertained, conceptions, and ideas — become, after voluntary
-> communication to others, free as the air to common use
+> communication to others, free as the air to common use.[^brandeis]

-It forms the titular reference in a seminal paper from Benkler, "Free as the Air to Common Use: First Amendment Constraints on Enclosure of the Public Domain," which is further cited by Boyle's "The Second Enclosure Movement" and elsewhere.
+It forms the titular reference in a seminal paper from Benkler,[^free-as-air] which is in turn cited by Boyle's "The Second Enclosure Movement" and elsewhere.
 Again, I don't mean to imply that it was their intent to privilege more substantial forms of property over the airy ones like information and molecular oxygen.
 But that's clearly the attitude that open source advocates took away from these statements.

+[^brandeis]: Int’l News Serv. v.
+Associated Press, 248 U.S. 215, 250 (1918)
+    (Brandeis, J., dissenting).
+[^free-as-air]: Yochai Benkler, ["Free as the Air to Common Use: First Amendment
+    Constraints on Enclosure of the Public
+    Domain"](https://benklero.ipower.com/Free%20as%20the%20Air.pdf), 74 N.Y.U.
+    Law Review 354 (1999).

 The hardware and infrastructure required to store, process and move information around are treated as mere accidents or technical details.
 If they're considered